cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-niccolo-fei/index.md

     attribution:
 author: fdrees
 tags:
+ - extensions
  - kubernetes
  - postgresql
  - open-source
  - spotlight
 summary: "In a mini-series on this blog we highlight the work of the community.
-  Today we meet Niccolò Fei, ."
+  Today we meet Niccolò Fei, Kubernetes Administrator and Automation Engineer at EDB."
 ---

 Building and maintaining an open source project takes a village.
 In a